 “Begin with the customer and work back to the technology” – Steve Jobs.
 These words immortalised by Steve Jobs was essentially what separated Apple’s strategy from most technology companies of its time.

 Yet trying to understand customers is what businesses struggle with, with good reason.
 Human psychology is enormously complex and unpredictable.
 This makes the effort to create usable patterns useful for product development extremely challenging.

 For technology companies UX research plays a significant impact on product success (or failure).
 Changing customer habits means UX research an ongoing effort as products need to quickly innovate to adapt to newer consumer habits.
 History is littered with products that showed promise yet failed.
 Reverse engineering product failure is a very effective way to understand what are the key drivers for product success.
 A few recent examples are:

 Augmented reality game that fed into mass hysteria and a herd mentality but couldn’t keep up momentum once the novelty wore off.
 Novelty is what keeps us addicted with Dopamine hits.
 Facebook user experience taps into this and more basic human needs from to addictive effect.
 They use fundamental psychological drivers listed above.
 Most don’t even realise that they are addicted.

 Novel as a technology but stepped on basic civil standards.
 This could well change in the future in new avatar for customers with a more defined use case but common citizens were just not ready for this level of intrusion.

 Chat Bots V1

 Heralded as the future of customer service but has struggled to make decent strides in conversational UX.
 It was hyped up to be a service good enough to replace a human but could not understand basic human nuances and intentions.
-Frustrated users abandoned it in droves.
-It will resurge sometime again in the future as more user experience researchers have begun contributing to R&D of the technology.
+These are being ironed out as user experience researchers make a significant contribution in this space.

 It’s Steve Jobs greatest tribute to his philosophy of beginning with the customer.